Sally Potter

 Charlotte Sally Potter OBE (born 19 September 1949) is an English film director and screenwriter.
-She is known for directing Orlando (1992), which won the audience prize for Best Film at the Venice Film Festival.
+She directed Orlando (1992), which won the audience prize for Best Film at the Venice Film Festival.

 Early life

 Potter was born and raised in London.
 Her mother was a music teacher and her father was an interior designer and a poet.
 Her younger brother Nic became the bassist for the rock group Van der Graaf Generator.
-When asked about her background, which influenced her work as a filmmaker, she responds, "I came from an atheist background and an anarchist background, which meant that I grew up in an environment that was full of questions, where nothing could be taken for granted."
+Speaking about how her background influenced her work as a filmmaker, she has said: "I came from an atheist background and an anarchist background, which meant that I grew up in an environment that was full of questions, where nothing could be taken for granted."

-When asked about what she learned about filmmaking from trying to do it as a seventeen-year-old woman in the UK in the 60s, Potter laughs.You know, most kinds of securities are illusions, and we need to kind of duck and weave as filmmakers, go with the flow, go where the harvest is. [...]
-I knew very early on, if I waited for somebody to give me money to do something, I’d never do anything.
+When asked about what she learned about filmmaking from pursuing it as a 17-year-old woman in the UK during the 1960s, Potter laughed.You know, most kinds of securities are illusions, and we need to kind of duck and weave as filmmakers, go with the flow, go where the harvest is. [...]
+I knew very early on, if I waited for somebody to give me money to do something, I'd never do anything.